citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 CIA files can be encrypted.
 Not only that, the *contents* of the CIA files can also be encrypted, and these two are separate layers of encryption.
 Previously, we only showed an error if the CIA file itself is encrypted, so for those with *decrypted* CIAs of *encrypted* contents, the behavior would be pretty puzzling.
 Citra would report that the CIA was successfully installed, but nothing would show up in the game list as the installed contents are encrypted.

 Since we are getting more and more such reports, [B3n30](https://github.com/B3n30) decided to make a fix.
-Now Citra would error out if the contents installed are encrypted, making the experience less confusing.
+Now Citra errors out if the contents installed are encrypted, making the experience less confusing.

-Note that, Citra do support encrypted CIAs and encrypted games, but you will need to provide the AES keys.
+Note that Citra does support encrypted CIAs and games, but you will need to provide the AES keys for them to work correctly.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/encrypted.png"
     title="Sometimes, errors can be desirable!" >}}

 ## Option to hide mouse on inactivity ([#5094](https://github.com/citra-emu/citra/pull/5094), [#5280](https://github.com/citra-emu/citra/pull/5280)) by [vitor-k](https://github.com/vitor-k)

 It is annoying to have a mouse cursor on your screen, especially if you are playing in fullscreen mode and with a game that doesn't use the touchscreen at all.
-To save your hassle, [vitor-k](https://github.com/vitor-k) added this simple checkbox that hides the cursor after 3 seconds' inactivity.
+To save you the hassle, [vitor-k](https://github.com/vitor-k) added this simple checkbox that hides the cursor after 3 seconds of inactivity.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/hide_mouse_on_inactivity.png"
     title="Say goodbye to the annoying cursor with this new option!" >}}